 Learning never stops

-Classrooms empty out in May and students and staff enjoy the long Alaska summer days — but the learning doesn't stop there.
-During the summer, kids need a change in routine, but they also need to continue exercising their brains and practicing skills they learned in school.
+Although the classrooms are empty, and we enjoy long summer days — the learning doesn't stop.
+During summer, kids need a change in routine, but they also need to continue exercising their brains and practicing skills they learned through school.
 Take an interest in your child’s summer activities to ensure the learning never ends.
-There are many worthwhile summer camps, classes and programs in our community.
-Sign up for one or try some of the following ideas:

 One of the best things you can do for your child is to encourage reading.
 Provide a variety of books or magazines for reading.
 Visit the library often.
 Find a book that is beyond your child’s reading level and read it aloud.
 Demonstrate that you value reading by reading your own books.
 The Anchorage Library has fun events for school-aged children, reading recommendations and more.